-Watch me play!
-Supporting babies and young children with their parents or caregivers
+Watch Me Play!
+Supporting babies and young children, together with their parents or caregivers

 Watch Me Play! is a simple way for parents and caregivers to support their baby or young child.
 The approach can be helpful in a range of family contexts.

-The new Watch Me Play!
-Manual 2020 is now available.
+The Watch Me Play!
+Manual 2020 is available for you to download for free.
 This fantastic resource, which will help parents to support their child's development through play, has been revised and redesigned in collaboration with ITSIEY.

 Watch Me Play! was developed in First Step as an intervention to promote child-led play, enhance relationships, and create a better understanding of each child’s strengths and needs.